-The PFSD document envisaged development of a joint RMPS.
-The strategy was not produced until 2020, with formal approval by UNCT occurring in 202176.
-The strategy was developed in close consultation with UNCT.
-The strategy presents UNCT with several options to strengthen partnerships and increase resources available for United Nations programmes by leveraging additional financing for SDGs.
-The strategy outlines the commitments of the United Nations to abide by several principles and approaches in the process of joint resource mobilization and partnership building.
-The agreed upon principles are meant to streamline resource mobilization efforts, bring about greater efficiency coordination and and avoid unnecessary competition among agencies.
-UNCT has developed SOPs for internal preparation of concepts and submission of project proposals when and if UNCT decides to apply to announced calls or other funding opportunities.
-The RMPS places the results groups in the driver's seat of strategy implementation.
-The results groups are responsible for resource mobilization, joint programming, monitoring and, where relevant, evaluation of the strategy.
+The PFSD document envisaged the development of a joint Resource Mobilization and Partnerships Strategy (RMPS).
+The strategy was not produced until 2020, with formal approval by UNCT occurring in 2021.78 The strategy was developed in close consultation with the UNCT.
+The strategy presents UNCT with several options to strengthen partnerships and increase resources available for UN programmes by leveraging additional financing for SDGs.
+The strategy outlines UN's commitments to abide to several principles and approaches in the process of joint resource mobilization and partnership building.
+The agreed upon principles are meant to streamline resource mobilization efforts, bring about greater efficiency and coordination and avoid unnecessary competition among agencies.
+The UNCT has developed Standard Operating Procedures (SOP) for internal preparation of concepts and submission of project proposals when and if UNCT decides to apply to announced calls or other funding opportunities.
+The RMPS places the RGs in the driver's seat of strategy implementation.
+The RGs are responsible for resource mobilization, joint programming, monitoring and, where relevant, evaluation of the strategy.
 Given the significant delay, the RMPS has not yet been a relevant tool in the current programme cycle.
 Most of the actions identified in the strategy will likely not be implemented in the current cycle due to the limited time remaining till the end of the cycle.

-Budget and expenditure
+Budget and Expenditure